15 Mistakes You’ll Probably Make This Thanksgiving

 Do you recall studying giblets in biology class?
 Neither do I. But that burning smell coming from inside the turkey?
 That’s the bag of giblets you were supposed to remove before popping the bird in the oven.

 Here’s what to do: Remove the giblets before popping the bird in the oven!
-Find out why you might feel sleepy after Thanksgiving dinner.

 You’ll Texas Chainsaw Massacre your turkey